Email: staff@rjslawlibrary.org

 Supporting equal access to law in Florida

 Board of Trustees: Hon.
 Michael Linn, Chair – Comm.
-Cathy Townsend – Alexander Nelson – James Wilder – James T. Walker - Lainey W. Francisco
+Cathy Townsend – Adena Hatcher – James Wilder – James T. Walker - Lainey W. Francisco

 Why the Rupert J. Smith Law Library Makes St. Lucie County Special